ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 \end{align}
 $$

-The simplest example is a weighted coin flip where heads is valued at 1 and tails at 0: With probability p, the coin lands on heads and with probability 1-p, the coin lands on tails.
+The simplest example is a weighted coin flip where heads is valued at 1 and tails at 0: with probability p, the coin lands on heads and with probability 1-p, the coin lands on tails.

 A Bernoulli random variable can represent anything that has a binary outcome, such as the outcome of a sports game, the winning of the lottery, or whether or not an event will occur over a fixed period of time.
 Because it is so versatile, it forms the basis for many of the distributions that will follow.